cucumber/common-wiki/Gherkin.md

-Gherkin is the language that Cucumber understands.
+Cucumber understands the language Gherkin.
 It is a "Business Readable, Domain Specific Language":http://martinfowler.com/bliki/BusinessReadableDSL.html that lets you describe software's behaviour without detailing how that behaviour is implemented.

 Gherkin serves two purposes — documentation and automated tests.
 The third is a bonus feature — when it yells in red it's talking to you, telling you what code you should write.